 Why was the Dome of the Rock built on Temple Mount, the plateau of Jerusalem where the Jewish Temple of Jerusalem once stood?

-The official reason is that it was built to commemorate Mohammed flying on a winged horse named Buraq from Mecca to Al Aqsa Mosque, which is also on the Temple Mount, and from there to heaven for a visit.
-But Mohammed died decades before Al Aqsa Mosque was built (see Al Aqsa Mosque), and horses don't fly.
+The official reason is that it was built to commemorate Mohammed flying on a horse named Buraq from Mecca to Al Aqsa Mosque, which is also on the Temple Mount, and from there to heaven for a visit.
+But horses have trouble flying and Mohammed died decades before Al Aqsa Mosque was built (see Al Aqsa Mosque).

 What is the real reason?